Pen Name:

 “Opiate” – to induce sleep; to stupefy; to hijack the brain and change its normal function.

-Opelika, Alabama – where cars, men, and race collide to unhinge the life of a young woman.
-Piecing it back together will require figuring out the role she played, and who she really is – or wants to be.
+Opelika, Alabama – 1951 where mental illness, male dominance, and race collide to unhinge the life of a young woman.
+Piecing it back together will require figuring out the role she plays, and who she really is – or who she truly wants to be.

 Available for Sale